Ghoulboy78/Scarpet-edit/docs/Documentation.md

  - `-s` -> Preserves block states when seting blocks
  - `-g` -> When replacing air or water, greenery corresponding to each medium will be replaced too
  - `-h` -> When creating a shape, makes it hollow
+ - `-l` -> When used to register a brush, the brush will targer liquids as well as blocks, instead of going right through them to the block behind.